EliseEmmens/Transcriptomics/README.md

 - Wegwijs worden in GitHub
 - Het leren structureren van data

+> `I will not have you in my class if you continue to be a babbling, bumbling band of baboons who can't even SORT their data!`

 ## 🧬 Inhoud

 - `data/` – fictionele datasets voor de analyse van spreuk effectiviteit, gevaar en welke spreuken het beste samengaan met verschillende types staf.